What Medical AI Work Actually Looks Like for UK Doctors

 11 min read · 28 Apr 2026

-Why AI companies pay UK GPs a premium for primary care reasoning — and how to fit AI work around surgery sessions, OOH, and partnership commitments.
+Why medical AI products need UK GPs for primary care reasoning — and how AI work fits around surgery sessions, OOH, and partnership commitments.

 10 min read · 28 Apr 2026